 I’m not saying that most people who want to serve the Lord in any kind of evangelistic or pastoral role aren’t sincere or aren’t burdened to do so – no doubt, many of them are; and they will go anywhere he calls and find whatever means of support they can.
 No doubt they look to him to provide for the means to fulfil the calling he has laid on them.
 And no doubt he will do so.
 And that may well mean that that support comes from a willing church or group of people or churches, particularly so when the man is called as pastor of a church.
 Such support is often the only way missionaries to other countries and cultures can succeed.
 But I’m not referring to such people in this article.

 What I do have a problem with is people such as I’ve mentioned above whose preferred method of income is receiving it freely from other people.
-Perhaps a small number of those who want to do “full-time service” for the Lord choose this career path because they don’t have the courage to face life and join the workforce, as it’s a bit intimidating to them.
-They might have difficulty relating to others, but feel more comfortable and confident in a church situation because Christians are more tolerant and they accept misfits more readily.
+Perhaps a small number of those who want to do “full-time service” for the Lord choose this career path because they don’t have the courage to face life and join the workforce, as the world is a bit intimidating to them.
+They might have difficulty relating to others, but feel more comfortable and confident in a church situation because Christians are more tolerant and they accept social misfits more readily.
 And perhaps others are simply lazy and don’t want their lives to be regimented doing a 9-5 job, being told what to do or else face the consequences; if they can find a place in a church in another country and culture, so much the better.
+For others, it may be that they just want to live in a cosy Christian bubble, surrounded by Christians.
 So a nice stay in a local church with friendly environment and all expenses paid is a good option; justify it with a religious gloss and it’s all OK.

-In the Middle Ages the common people constantly had to support fat, lazy friars who chose no other means of support than begging.
-These mendicants took an oath of poverty and renunciation of property, having to live on the goodwill and practical support of those who worked hard for a living.
+In the Middle Ages the common people constantly had to support fat, lazy, friars who chose no other means of support than begging.
+These professional mendicants took an oath of poverty and renunciation of property, chooing to live on the goodwill and practical support of those who worked hard for a living.
 And they lived very comfortably by doing so.
 It doesn’t seem like much has changed.

 It is so clearly against biblical teaching that so many Christians think they can choose a cushy lifestyle and expect their brothers and sisters to support them in it.
-The Apostle Paul wrote “For yourselves know how ye ought to follow us: for we behaved not ourselves disorderly among you; Neither did we eat any man’s bread for nought; but wrought with labour and travail night and day, that we might not be chargeable to any of you: Not because we have not power, but to make ourselves an ensample unto you to follow us.
-For even when we were with you, this we commanded you, that if any would not work, neither should he eat” (2 Thess 3:7-10).
+The Apostle Paul wrote “For you yourselves know how you ought to imitate us; we were not idle when we were with you, and we did not eat anyone’s bread without paying for it; but with toil and labor we worked night and day, so that we might not burden any of you.
+This was not because we do not have that right, but in order to give you an example to imitate.
+For even when we were with you, we gave you this command: Anyone unwilling to work should not eat” (2 Thess 3:7-10).

 There is a case for financial support…..